-Date Name I reque st family and medical leave for the following reason: (check all that apply) for the birth of my child; for the placement of a child for adoption or foster care; to care for my child who has a serious health condition; to care for my parent who has a serious health condition; to care for my spouse who has a serious health condition; or because I am seriously ill and unable to perform the essential functions of my position. of a far owledge my obligation to provide medical certification of my serious health Condition or that mily member in order to be eligible for family and medical leave within 15 days of the request tification. owledge receipt of information regarding my obligations under the family and medical leave of the school district. • est that my family and medical leave begin on and I request leave as s: (check one) Continuous I anticipate that I will be able to return to work on Intermittent leave for the serious health condition of myself, parent, or child when medically necessary Details of the needed intermittent leave: I antici pate returning to work at my regular schedule on reduced work schedule for the serious health condition of myself, parent, or child when medically necessary Details of needed reduction in work schedule as follows:
+Date Name I request family and medical leave for the following reason: (check all that apply) for the birth of my child; for the placement of a child for adoption or foster care; to care for my child who has a serious health condition; to care for my parent who has a serious health condition; to care for my spouse who has a serious health condition; or because I am seriously ill and unable to perform the essential functions of my position.
+I acknowledge my obligation to provide medical certification of my serious health Condition or that of a family member in order to be eligible for family and medical leave within 15 days of the reques for certification.
+I acknowledge receipt of information regarding my obligations under the family and medical leave policy of the school district.
+I request that my family and medical leave begin on and I request leave at follows: (check one) Continuous I anticipate that I will be able to return to work on Intermittent leave for the serious health condition of myself, parent, or child when medically necessary Details of the needed intermittent leave: I anticipate returning to work at my regular schedule on reduced work schedule for the serious health condition of myself, parent, or child when medically necessary Details of needed reduction in work schedule as follows: